agpavlik/React-Hooks-Notes/README.md

 - Performance Impact: While useDebugValue is designed for lazy evaluation, you should still be cautious about the performance impact of the formatting function.
 Make sure it doesn't perform expensive computations that could slow down your app.

 - Proper Formatting: Ensure that the formatting function you provide makes the debugging information more informative and easier to understand.
 Inappropriate or overly complex formatting may hinder rather than help debugging.

+useId is a React Hook for generating unique IDs that can be passed to accessibility attributes.isplaying.
+This can be especially helpful when dealing with complex data structures.

 ---